Aravindhanari/netconf_project/README.md

 * xmltodict 0.13.0

 ## Installation
 Please create an virtual env and activate before installing above packages. use pip for installing the dependent packages.
+Below command will install the requirements easily. pip install -r requirements.txt